Session Proposal Tips

-- Choose an appropriate topic — This is the most important part of your proposal.
-Choose a topic that will be relevant to a variety of incubation and entrepreneur support professionals.
+- Choose an appropriate topic —Choose a topic that will be relevant to a variety of incubation and entrepreneur support professionals.
 For example, most of our audience members are practitioners, so a presentation based on a research paper on business incubation is not a priority topic.
-Click here for a list of suggested topics.

 - Read the instructions — Before you fill out the session proposal form, read all the materials on the session proposal information page.
 These details are provided to give you an accurate idea of what we seek in terms of session format, content, style, etc. The better you understand what we want, the more likely it will be that you submit a successful proposal.

 - Know your audience — NBIA's conferences attract people from a range of backgrounds in terms of experience levels, locations, budgets and program types.
 Though some sessions are intentionally designed for a specific audience, many others need to apply to a diverse group of people.

 - Provide takeaways — Focus on tools and techniques.
 Most of our audience members are practitioners, and they attend the conference to gather information they can easily apply to their own programs.
 We look for proposals that contain proven techniques and practical tools.

 - Avoid the sales pitch —We appreciate that you may have useful, important services and programs you want to sell.
 However, an educational session is not the place to make a sales pitch.
 If we feel that what you are proposing is an advertisement for your company or program, we will not select your proposal.
 If you have a product you would like to share with our audience, please contact Lindsay Schuenke at firstname.lastname@example.org to discuss becoming a sponsor or exhibitor.